stxdy/stxdy/README.md

 - 👋 Hi, I’m @stxdy
 - 👀 I’m interested in Web Development and technology.
 - 🌱 I’m currently learning HTML, CSS, JavaScript and more
-- 💞️ I’m looking to collaborate on learning and becoming a web/software developer.

 <!---